-It is a remarkable fact, strongly insisted on by Hooker in regard to America, and by Alph. de Candolle in regard to Australia, that many more identical plants and allied forms have apparently migrated from the north to the south, than in a reversed direction.
+It is a remarkable fact, strongly insisted on by Hooker in regard to America, and by Alph, de Candolle in regard to Australia, that many more identical plants and allied forms have migrated from the north to the south, than in a reversed direction.
 We see, however, a few southern vegetable forms on the mountains of Borneo and Abyssinia.
-I suspect that this preponderant migration from north to south is due to the greater extent of land in the north, and to the northern forms having existed in their own homes in greater numbers, and having consequently been advanced through natural selection and competition to a higher stage of perfection or dominating power, than the southern forms.
-And thus, when they became commingled during the Glacial period, the northern forms were enabled to beat the less powerful southern forms.
-Just in the same manner as we see at the present day, that very many European productions cover the ground in La Plata, and in a lesser degree in Australia, and have to a certain extent beaten the natives: whereas extremely few southern forms have become naturalised in any part of Europe, though hides, wool, and other objects likely to carry seeds have been largely imported into Europe during the last two or three centuries from La Plata, and during the last thirty or forty years from Australia.
-Something of the same kind must have occurred on the intertropical mountains: no doubt before the Glacial period they were stocked with endemic Alpine forms; but these have almost everywhere largely yielded to the more dominant forms, generated in the larger areas and more efficient workshops of the north.
-In many islands the native productions are nearly equalled or even outnumbered by the naturalised ; and if the natives have not been actually exterminated, their numbers have been greatly reduced, and this is the first stage towards extinction.
-A mountain is an island on the land; and the intertropical mountains before the Glacial period must have been completely isolated; and I believe that the productions of these islands on the land vielded to those produced within the larger areas of the north, just in the same way as the productions of real islands have everywhere lately yielded to continental forms, naturalised by man's agency.
+I suspect that this preponderant migration from the north to the south is due to the greater extent of land in the north, and to the northern forms having existed in their own homes in greater numbers, and having consequently been advanced through natural selection and competition to a higher stage of perfection or dominating power, than the southern forms.
+And thus, when they became commingled during the Glacial period, the northern forms will have been enabled to beat the less powerful southern forms.
+Just in the same manner as we see at the present day, that very many European productions cover the ground in La Plata, and in a lesser degree in Australia, and have to a certain extent beaten the natives : whereas extremely few southern forms have become naturalised in any part of the northern hemisphere, though hides, wool, and other objects likely to carry seeds have been largely imported into Europe during the last two or three centuries from La Plata. and during the last thirty or forty years from Australia.
+The Neilgherrie mountains in India, however, offer a partial exception ; for here, as I hear from Dr. Hooker, Australian forms are rapidly sowing themselves and becoming naturalised.
+Before the Glacial period, no doubt the intertropical mountains were stocked with endemic Alpine forms; but these have almost everywhere vielded to the more dominant forms, generated in the larger areas and more efficient workshops of the north.
+In many islands the native productions are nearly equalled, or even out-numbered, by those which have become naturalised there : and if the natives have not been actually exterminated, their numbers have been greatly reduced, and this is the first stage towards extinction.
+A mountain is an island on the land; and the intertropical mountains before the Glacial period must have been completely isolated; and I believe that the inhabitants of these islands on the land have yielded to those produced within the larger areas of the north, just in the same way as the productions of real islands have everywhere vielded to continental forms lately naturalised there through man's agency.

-.CHAP, XI.
+CHAP XI